brianleroux/crooner/README.md

 ## todo

 - keyboard navigation
-- page reload highlights nav item
 - history scrolls
 - use float left layout

+## changelog

 - make the new form same looking as edit and delete views

-## changelog
+- page reload highlights first nav item
+- scroll to first slide onload
 - page highlights in global nav
 - bug: global nav links fail on edit or delete
 - click scrolls to slide